 The Polish National Agency for Academic Exchange has launched an initiative “Solidarity with Ukraine.”
 It’s aimed at Ukrainian students and doctoral candidates who have arrived in Poland after February 24th , studying, carrying out research or other forms of training (including language or preparatory courses) in Poland within the period from March till September.
 The education is fee-free and the students receive scholarships.
 The initiative includes also legal and psychological support.
 Interested students contact directly the University of their choice.
 Read more (in Ukrainian)

-The National Science Centre - NCN has launched a special scheme to allow researchers from Ukraine to continue their research at the Polish research centres.
-Refugee scientists from Ukraine can now apply for funds to cover their research work and remuneration at the Polish academic and research institutions for a period of one year.
-The scheme is open to researchers who are at least PhD holders (in Ukraine: Candidate of Science) and had worked at the Ukrainian universities and/or other research institutions before the war broke out.
-The scheme will cover both basic and applied research.
-The applications are accepted until April 26th Read more
+The National Science Centre - NCN launched a special scheme to allow researchers from Ukraine to continue their research at the Polish research centres.
+111 refugee scientists from Ukraine have received funds to cover their research work and remuneration at the Polish academic and research institutions for a period of one year.

 Moreover, NCN opened up an additional channel of support for researchers who are fleeing the war.
 The principal investigators of NCN-funded projects may use their budgets to employ Ukrainian researchers in their teams.
 List of available positions.